 - If you want a mixture of theatre and other cultural events, such as concerts, dance, art shows, museums etc; or you just want to see the less obvious parts of London then that’s fine by me.
 I am happy to research other options.

 You tell me and I will do it!
-If you are unsure of your requirements, then please email me at email@example.com and we can talk through the options.
+If you are unsure of your requirements, then please contact me and we can talk through the options.

 ‘We couldn’t and wouldn’t want to run a travel course in London without her invaluable advice and reasonably priced assistance.’